WillStaniforth/Wine-Isles/Important Notes/Boats.md

 The Crow's Song - The ship that Dr. Silaam was aboard before it was captured by the Red Tower Goblins.

-The Twilight Dancer - Archon Coliana's Flagship.
+The Twilit Lance - Archon Coliana's Flagship.